Lazise

 Lazise is a comune (municipality) and town in the Province of Verona in the Italian region Veneto, located about 120 km west of Venice and about 20 km northwest of Verona.
 It is situated on the eastern shore of Lake Garda.
 As of 31 December 2004, it had a population of 6,213 and an area of 65.0 km2.
-This geographical location empowers a position of great landscape value, but it also features elements of great architectural value and of great historical importance.
+This geographical location empowers a position of great landscape value, but it also features elements of architectural value and of historical importance.

-As well as these peculiarities, Lazise can rely on the presence of many attractions: a thermal spring situated in Colà, two amusement parks (Canevaworld and Gardaland, this latter situated partly on the territory of Castelnuovo del Garda, where it is based, and partly on the territory of Lazise) and an extensive hilly agricultural landscape.
+Lazise has many attractions: a thermal spring situated in Colà, two amusement parks (Canevaworld and Gardaland, the latter situated partly on the territory of Castelnuovo del Garda, where it is based, and partly on the territory of Lazise) and an extensive hilly agricultural landscape.
 Lazise records about 3.5 million tourist visits every year, figures that place it at 12th place in Italy among tourist destinations, and the first Italian lake destination.

-The municipality of Lazise contains the frazioni (subdivisions, mainly villages and hamlets) Colà and Pacengo.
+The municipality of Lazise contains the frazioni (subdivisions, mainly villages and hamlets) of Colà and Pacengo.

 Lazise borders the following municipalities: Bardolino, Bussolengo, Castelnuovo del Garda, Padenghe sul Garda, Pastrengo, Peschiera del Garda and Sirmione.

 Origins of the name

 The name Lazise comes from the Latin word lacus that means ‘lakeside village’, as some documents of Early Middle Ages seem to confirm, referring to the settlement as Laceses.
 Another hypothesis, later ruled out, put the name of the town as originating from Antonio Bevilacqua di Loncis.
 Loncis, from his castle in Bavaria, became governor of Lake Garda and the forefather of a major family that then changed its name to Bevilacqua-Lazise.
-Last hypothesis is lately ruled out comes from Lazica Kingdom.
+The last hypothesis was lately ruled out and it comes from Lazica Kingdom.